Last Updated on October 23, 2020 by Carol Gillette

 What Barriers To Treatment Do Women Experience?

-Women experience multiple barriers to receiving treatment, and even while in treatment itself.
-Some barriers are societal, imposed by the general attitudes towards those facing addiction and the expectations others have of women.
-Some are a result of expectations placed on women by those close to them, including friends, family, and coworkers.
-Still other barriers exist within the treatment and recovery systems and only show themselves once women enter a treatment program.
+Women experience multiple barriers to receiving treatment, and even while in treatment.
+Some barriers are societal, imposed by the general attitudes towards those facing addiction and the expectations of friends, family, coworkers, etc., may impose on women.
+Other barriers may exist within the treatment and recovery systems and only show themselves once women enter a treatment program.

 The following are barriers to treatment uniquely or commonly experienced by women: